jesusquintalsanchez/jesusquintalsanchez/README.md

-<h2 align="left">Hi 👋, I'm Jesus Quintal</h2>
+<h3 align="left">Hi 👋, I'm Jesus Quintal</h3>
-<h3 align="left">I am a professional with more than 14 years of experience working in software companies.
+<h4 align="left">I am a professional with more than 14 years of experience working in software companies.
 I hope this repository can help you in something.
-My contributions in GIT are mainly in private projects, but I hope soon to be able to share my personal challenges to have a greater contribution that is public and can help other Dev..I am a professional with more than 14 years of experience working in software companies.
-I hope this repository can help you in something.
-My contributions in GIT are mainly in private projects, but I hope soon to be able to share my personal challenges to have a greater contribution that is public and can help other Dev.</h3>
+My contributions in GIT are mainly in private projects, but I hope soon to be able to share my personal challenges to have a greater contribution that is public and can help other Dev</h4>

 - 🔭 I’m currently working on [Kensium](https://www.kensium.com/)